-Option-Based Awards
+Option-Based Awards and Share Unit Awards

-The Compensation Committee has the responsibility to administer the compensation policies related to the executive management of the Company, including Option-based awards.
+The Compensation Committee has the responsibility to administer the compensation policies related to the executive management of the Company, including the Omnibus Incentive Plan.

-Prior to the approval of the Omnibus Incentive Plan, the Board granted Options to executive officers pursuant to the terms of the Stock Option Plan.
-The Stock Option Plan provided compensation to participants and an additional incentive to work toward long-term Company performance.
-See "Incentive Plan Awards - Option-Based Awards - Stock Option Plan" for further discussion.
+The Board granted Options and RSUs to executive officers pursuant to the terms of the Omnibus Incentive Plan.
+The Omnibus Incentive Plan provides compensation to participants and an additional incentive to work toward long-term Company performance.
+See "Incentive Plan Awards - Omnibus Incentive Plan" for further discussion.

 Executive compensation is based upon the need to provide a compensation package that will allow the Company to attract and retain qualified and experienced executives, balanced with a pay-for-performance philosophy.
-The Stock Option Plan has been used to provide share purchase Options which were granted in consideration of the level of responsibility of the executive as well as his or her impact and/or contribution to the longer-term operating performance of the Company.
+The Omnibus Incentive Plan has been used to provide Options, RSUs and DSUs which were granted in consideration of the level of responsibility of the executive as well as his or her impact and/or contribution to the longer-term operating performance of the Company.